18F/accessibility/pages/checklist.md

 permalink: /checklist/
 page_title: checklist
 ---
 This checklist helps developers identify potential accessibility issues affecting their websites or applications.
-It's broken down into three sections of decreasing import: A, B and C. Please check and address these issues in the order in which they appear.
+It's broken down into three sections of decreasing importance: A, B and C. Please check and address these issues in the order in which they appear.

 For more detail on accessibilty standards, please see [WCAG2.0 AA](https://www.w3.org/TR/WCAG20/)

- * A - Critical issues that will cause serious issues for users of assistive technology
+ * A - Critical issues that will cause serious problems and/or stop most users of assitive technology from using the site
- * B - Less critical issues that can be overcome by most assistive technology
+ * B - Issues that may cause problems or increased frustration for certain users
- * C - Minor issues that only affect ease of use with assistive technology
+ * C - Minor issues that will cause problems or frustration for a small number of users

 It is important to note, while B and C are noted as less critical, they are still required to be truly 508 compliant.
 This checklist should be used as a reference for development and is not a substitute for compliance checks by a section 508 coordinator.